Table of Contents

 - In Vivaldi: Settings > Import bookmarks and settings (similar to Chrome)

-- For Tor: Consider starting fresh for maximum privacy
+- For Tor: Consider starting fresh for maximum browser privacy

 Step 3: Make It Your Default

 The most important step!
-Set your new browser as the default on your system:
+Set your new private browser as the default on your system:

 - On Windows: Settings > Apps > Default Apps > Web Browser